eFAMA — USING TECHNOLOGY TO PIONEER AND LEAD SUSTAINABLE AGRIBUSINESS AND IMPACTFUL INNOVATION IN AFRICA

 While we do not build our teams merely to donate talent to the market, we believe that if someone has been part of eFama, they should be so intrinsically relevant to the agricultural and digital economy that they would never spend five minutes without a job, or five days without funding for their next bold idea.

+In terms of expansion, our plans are continent-wide.
 We are already engaging farmers and buyers beyond South Africa, and we intend to deepen our presence across East Africa, West Africa, and eventually North and Central Africa.

 Our expansion model focuses not merely on adding users, but on creating self-sustaining agricultural ecosystems — connecting farmers, buyers, logistics, finance, and technology in every country we touch.
 We are intentional about aligning with regional trade frameworks like the African Continental Free Trade Area (AfCFTA), because we believe Africa’s food future is not national — it is continental.